kavyashri418/FinFETs_7nm_VSD/README.md

 ## FinFET Circuit Design and Characterization
-This GitHub repository documents the 10-day workshop on FinFET Circuit Design and Characterization using ASAP7 PDK offered by VSD Corp.
-Pvt.
-Ltd. attended from 10 Sep - 19 Sept, 2025.
+This GitHub repository documents FinFET Circuit Design and Characterization using ASAP7 PDK.

 ## Table of Contents